-ZenHub Extension: Alternatively, you can create your first Workspace from directly within GitHub.
-To do this, make sure you have installed the ZenHub extension on Chrome or Firefox.
-You can then navigate to the ZenHub tab from within one of your GitHub repositories.
+Zenhub Extension: Alternatively, you can create your first Workspace directly within GitHub.
+To do this, make sure you have installed the Zenhub extension on Chrome or Firefox.
+You can then navigate to the Zenhub tab from within one of your GitHub repositories.
 From here you will be prompted to create a Workspace

 Using the avatar on the bottom left of the modal, you can toggle across all organizations and personal repositories that you have access to.
 If the repository you'd like to add is in another one of your GitHub organizations, you can connect this using the custom link on the bottom left, where the avatar for your organization is located:

 Once you've selected the repositories you want in your Workspace, be sure to set a default.
 This default is where new Issues will be created and is a custom setting that every individual can set.
-The default setting applies only to you, for when you create new Issues.
+The default setting applies only to you when you create new Issues.

-Once you are happy with the repositories you'd like to connect, click Create new Workspace.
+Once you are happy with the repositories you'd like to connect with, click Create new Workspace.

 Import a GitHub Project when setting up your Workspace